jkndrkn/writings/my-software-journey/04-finding-the-path.md

 I applied, honestly thinking that I wouldn’t be accepted because I hadn’t forged any connections with faculty and because my GPA was so low.
 I was elated when I was accepted.
 I should have let my supervisor know about this because my announcement that I would go to grad school part-time stressed him out.
 He made it clear that he still had high expectations of my productivity as the sole programmer.

 My first year of grad school was super rewarding.
-I got a chance to use Common Lisp to write an instruction set simulator (link).
+I got a chance to use Common Lisp to write an instruction set simulator.
 I got a chance to learn parallel computer architecture from Dr. George and write high-performance message-passing code in C. I also had a chance to combine music and technology by completing coursework in electroacoustic music composition.

 However, grad school became very challenging.
 I would often come home from school and class and have to work on classwork after dinner until the evening hours.
 I would sometimes spend entire weekends working on class projects.